gitorko/gitorko.github.io/source/_posts/Design-Patterns.md

 ## Differences

 #### 1. Difference between bridge pattern and adapter pattern
 Bridge pattern is built upfront you break things at design time to make changes so that functionality can be added without tight coupling, adapter pattern works after code is already designed like legacy code.
-We are not adding new code in adapter pattern but we are just providing different interface.

 #### 2. Difference between mediator pattern and observer pattern
 In observer, many objects are interested in the state change of one object.
 They are not interested in each other.
 So the relation is one to many.
 In mediator, many objects are interested to communicate many other objects.
 Here the relation is many to many.